P47Parzival/Neural-Network-models/README.md

     *   **`haarcascade_frontalface_default.xml`**: An OpenCV Haar Cascade file used for detecting frontal faces in an image or video stream.

 Dataset: https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data
+<br>The data consists of 48x48 pixel grayscale images of faces.
+The faces have been automatically registered so that the face is more or less centred and occupies about the same amount of space in each image.
+The task is to categorize each face based on the emotion shown in the facial expression into one of seven categories (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral).
+The training set consists of 28,709 examples and the public test set consists of 3,589 examples.

 ### 2. Fake News Detection